yousif-khalil-abdulkarim/daiso-core/website/docs/Components/Serde.md

 -   `ISerde` - Allows for both serialization and deserialization.

--   `ISerderRegister` - Allows only for regestering custom serialization and deserialization logic.
+-   `ISerderRegister` - Allows only for regestering custom serialization/deserialization logic.

--   `IFlexibleSerde` – Allows for both serialization and deserialization.
-Allows also for customizable serialization/deserialization logic.
+-   `IFlexibleSerde` – Allows for both serialization, deserialization and for regestering custom serialization/deserialization and deserialization logic.

 This seperation makes it easy to visually distinguish the 4 contracts, making it immediately obvious that they serve different purposes.